-The Breadcrumb tab (Figure 67) allows the Dive Master to show the breadcrumb trail of any active diver.
+The Breadcrumb button (Figure 60) allows the Dive Master to show the breadcrumb trail of any active diver.
 Each time diver location data is acquired, this data is logged.
 The data can be overlaid on the active dive in the chart screen.
-The breadcrumb data of any active diver can be viewed by selecting the View check box.
+The breadcrumb data of any active diver can be viewed by selecting the View checkbox.
 In addition to selecting individual diver data, the "Show All" button will enable all breadcrumb data on all current divers.
 The "Hide All" button will disable viewing of breadcrumb data for all current divers.